 Q – A problem with freezing?

-“We ran across your blog while looking for RV tips.
-We are getting ready to travel to OH in our motor home.
-Do you think we will have a problem with freezing (in late October)?
-We are looking to purchase a farm in Ohio.”
 A – You shouldn’t have any trouble.
 I usually, don’t winterize* my RV until Oct.
 31. I’ve even gone later than that.
-We can have some cold weather, but if you’re living in the RV the heat from the coach should be enough to keep things thawed.
+We can have some cold weather, but if you’re living in the RV, the heat from the coach should be enough to keep things thawed.
 You need some really cold weather for several days to freeze things up.
-I once waited too long to winterize my RV and the drain pipes were frozen.
+I once waited too long to winterize my RV and the drain pipes froze.
 It took my about half a day to thaw them out but there was no damage.
 I think you’ll be fine.
 Make sure you have a full tank of propane…you don’t want to run out because it can get a little nippy at night.
-I have run out of propane…not fun. * To winterize my RV I drain all the water from the lines, tank, and water heater and replace it with a couple gallons of RV antifreeze (look for it on sale at Wal-mart or Menard’s).
-I also, remove everything from the cabinets…that might become a mice snack.
+I have run out of propane…not fun. * To winterize my RV I drain all the water from the lines, tank, and water heater and replace it with a couple gallons of RV antifreeze (look for it on sale at Wal-Mart or Menard’s).
+I also, remove everything from the cabinets…that might become a mice snack…which is EVERYTHING.
 Think they won’t chew on those plastic handles on your utensils?
 Guess again.
 Paper products?
 They love that stuff.
 Play it safe and remove everything!!!
 Maintenance Tips – The First Law of RV Dynamics – Water is always trying to get into your RV.
 You have to think like a soldier and H2O is the enemy.
 You can’t assume that just because no water is dripping from the ceiling everything is OK.
 I’m always looking at my ceiling for any signs of water.
-If a little tiny drip is sliding donw your wall then…you got a leak.
+If a little tiny drip is sliding down your wall then…you got a leak.
 That’s why I’m always checking my calk lines to make sure everything looks good.
 And now for Calk Rule #1 – NEVER use anything with silicone.

 Q – What have been some of your favorite places to travel?